gkydev/kingdom-of-lagaflare/README.md

 1. Collect multiple cards to increase your chances of winning
 2. Higher rarity cards have better base attack power
 3. Keep track of your Fight ID when creating battles
-4. Make sure you have enough Sepolia ETH for minting and gas fees
+4. Make sure you have enough C2 FLARE for minting and gas fees

 ## Support